 Properly tiled fields yield significantly better harvests, directly impacting rental income potential.
 Strategic investments in drainage can dramatically improve farm performance and value.

-Agricultural experts note that adding tile costs approximately $1,200/acre but can substantially increase productivity.
-Importantly, these improvements are 100% tax-deductible under Section 179, creating immediate tax benefits alongside long-term production improvements.
+Adding tile costs approximately ~$1,200/acre and is 100% tax-deductible under Section 179—creating immediate tax benefits alongside long-term production improvements.

 Financing Your Farmland Investment